 If you prefer to use entirely natural cleaning products, mix water and vinegar with a 10:1 ratio.
 However, if your floors are greasy from a food spill, or you have stubborn spots that require a bit of extra help, Cancork Flooring says you can add just one drop of dish soap and mop the floor with that solution.
 Rinsing with hot or warm water approximately two to three times will remove excess residue.

 There are two things you should never use on cork flooring—oil soap or a steam cleaner.
-Oil soap will permanently remove the finish and the floors will need to be replaced.
-And the excess water from a steam cleaner can absorb into the flooring, causing swelling and staining.
+Oil soap will build up on the finish and make refinishing next to impossible, and the excess water from a steam cleaner can absorb into the flooring, causing swelling and staining.

 How to Clean Unsealed Cork Flooring

 Unsealed cork flooring can be more challenging to clean than sealed cork floors.
 This is because cork is porous, so it will absorb any moisture or cleaning product applied to it.
 When flooring lacks sealant, it becomes particularly susceptible to damage such as swelling and discoloration.

 - Use a dry foam or rubber sponge to clean up larger areas of dirt, debris and dust.

 - Alternatively, you can try vacuuming the floors.
 Just make sure the beater bar is up because otherwise, it will scratch and damage the floor.